-Little Chute is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Little Chute is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Little Chute who work in office and administrative support (15.68%), sales jobs (11.32%), and management occupations (8.09%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Little Chute is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Little Chute is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Little Chute who work in office and administrative support (14.78%), sales jobs (11.27%), and healthcare (7.14%).

-The population of Little Chute overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Little Chute, 21.66% have at least a bachelor's degree.
+The education level of Little Chute citizens is a little higher than the average for US cities and towns: 22.06% of adults in Little Chute have at least a bachelor's degree.

-The per capita income in Little Chute in 2010 was $26,881, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $107,524 for a family of four.
+The per capita income in Little Chute in 2010 was $29,047, which is lower middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $116,188 for a family of four.
 However, Little Chute contains both very wealthy and poor people as well.

 The people who call Little Chute home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Little Chute residents report their race to be White, followed by Native American.
-Important ancestries of people in Little Chute include Dutch, Irish, Polish, and English.
+The greatest number of Little Chute residents report their race to be White, followed by Asian.
+Important ancestries of people in Little Chute include German, Dutch, Irish, Polish, and French.

 The most common language spoken in Little Chute is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Polish and Spanish.